Youtube Facebook Twitter Instagram

 < Return to Parks search

 This park is ideal for walking with young children and those less mobile with trails being accessible by people using wheelchairs and mobility devices.
-The Sensory Walk additionally features a handrail rope to assist visually impaired people to navigate the trail.
+The Sensory Walk additionally features a handrail rope to assist visually impaired people to navigate the trail and interpretive signage in Braille.

 From Toowoomba, follow James Street to the east and turn right onto Mackenzie Street.
 Turn left onto Alderley Street and right into Rowbotham Street.
 After 3.5 km, turn left onto Collier Street and follow the road until you reach Leslie Street where you can park your car.